OpenInterpreter/open-interpreter/docs/NCU_MIGRATION_GUIDE.md

 # `0.2.0` Migration Guide

+> We've included all the following breaking changes in `0.1.18` (NCU Preview), so you can be ready once `0.2.0` is released.

 Open Interpreter is changing!
 This guide will help you migrate your application to `0.2.0`, also called the _New Computer Update_ (NCU), the latest major version of Open Interpreter.

 ## A New Start